elenderg/PAL-1000/instruções de compilação.md

 `A prototype string has a first byte pointer and a last byte pointer.`

 A term is either a literal, a new local variable, or a reference to a previously defined variable.
 A numeric term may have a minus or plus sign in front of it.
-We call these "_negated_" and "_posigated_" terms, respectively.
+We call these "_negated_" and "posigated_" terms, respectively.
 A record term may be followed by any number of possessives indicating fields within the record (like "_box's left" or "rider's token's first").

 An expression is two or more terms separated by the infix operators plus, minus, times, divided by and then.
 We say that "_an expression is a term_" because the result of an expression (after execution) is really just another term.